mjgriffin1113/vanity-num-generator/README.md

 The first time I used `sam deploy` the permissions boundary was successfully created.
 Now I am seeing an error:\
 `Scope ARN: arn:aws:iam::345859732721:policy/vanity-num-generator-us-east-2-PermissionsBoundary does not exist or is not attachable.
 (Service: AmazonIdentityManagement;Status Code: 404; Error Code:`\
 To fix this, go to IAM -> Policies -> Create Policy\
+Name the policy (eg: vanity-num-generator-us-east-2-PermissionsBoundary)\
-Use the example permissions boundary template in public/permissionsBoundary.exmple.js\
+Use the example permissions boundary template in public/permissionsBoundary.example.js\
 (will need to slightly modify the account number and possibly stack name based on your chosen name)

 After creating the policy, if you have a failed deploy in your history, you may need to delete the old stack before deploy will work.\